mattbratt/pc_ships/README.md

 <h2>About the update interval</h2>
 We recommend that you use the default of 20 minutes.
 The mininum is 15 minutes, and the solution will not allow anything less than this to avoid any issue wtih uncessary retrievals.

-Note the lovelace_card_example.yaml file for an example card configuration for your lovelace card.
-It uses vertical-stack with conditionals.
+<p>Note the lovelace_card_example.yaml file for an example card configuration for your lovelace card.
+It uses vertical-stack with conditionals. </p>